 Lush Charity Pot ($26)

-It's hard to trust absolutely everything beauty brands tell us, but insiders promise that Lush lives up to its humanitarian promises.
-"All the things that they say about how much Lush cares is true," says Minasyan.
-For example, the company is so concerned that every material is being sourced and processed ethically that it'll do "pop-up visits" at its contracted vendors to make sure operations are running as promised.
+It's hard to trust everything beauty brands tell us, but insiders promise that Lush lives up to its humanitarian promises.
+"Everything they say about how much Lush cares is true," says Minasyan.
+For example, the company is so concerned that every material is sourced and processed ethically that it'll do "pop-up visits" at its contracted vendors to make sure operations are running as promised.
 They are also 100% cruelty-free, even refusing to buy materials from those who sell to companies that test on animals.
 Bottom line?
 You can continue to stock up on bath bombs with a clear conscience.

 Lush Dream Steam Toner Tab ($3)